 - 1. The qualified radiographer reviews the request for examination in relation to the student's achievement; - 2.
+The qualified radiographer will perform a "final check" on the patient using the request and the name band;

-The qualified radiographer evaluates the condition of the patient in relation to the student's achievement and must be present during exam; - 3.
+- 3. The qualified radiographer evaluates the condition of the patient in relation to the student's achievement and must be present during exam; - 4.
 The qualified radiographer reviews and approves the radiographs."

-According to JRCERT 2021 Standards- Radiography: Standard 5.4 states, "Students must be directly supervised during surgical and mobile radiography."
+According to JRCERT 2021 Standards- Radiography: Standard 5.4 states, "Students must be directly supervised during surgical and mobile radiography procedures regardless of the level of competency."

 After the student has met the requirements for competency of required exams, the student may then perform under indirect supervision.
-The definition of indirect supervision as stated in the same "Standards" is:

-"Indirect supervision is defined as that supervision provided by a qualified radiographer immediately available to assist students regardless of the level of student achievement."
+The definition of indirect supervision as stated in the same "Standards" is: "Indirect supervision is defined as that supervision provided by a qualified radiographer immediately available to assist students regardless of the level of student achievement."